 *according to the Pix4D camera database

 Pix4Dfields is compatible with the MicaSense RedEdge and RedEdge-M multispectral cameras.
-A one-time configuration update of the RedEdge-M camera is needed before processing.
-Go here for further details.
+For these cameras purchased before July 2018 a one-time configuration update of the RedEdge-M camera is needed before processing.
+More details can be found here.

 Pix4Dfields, just like any other Pix4D product is platform agnostic.
 You can process images acquired from any platform.

-For more detailed information on how to download and install Pix4Dfields please visit our Pix4Dfields Knowledge base.
+For more detailed information on how to download and install Pix4Dfields please visit our Knowledge base.

 You can contact our support team if you need help with Pix4Dfields.
 Just be sure you indicate you need help with Pix4Dfields.

-Please check the detailed hardware specifications on our Pix4Dfields Knowledge base.
+Please check the detailed hardware specifications on our Knowledge base.

 Please check the detailed input and output list on our Pix4Dfields feature list.

-Yes, with the Pix4Dfields version 1.3 you can now create custom indices by using the index calculator.
+Yes, you can create custom indices by using the index calculator.
 Pix4Dfields also comes with a predefined list of the most used and popular indices: NDVI, NDRE, VARI, TGI, SIPI2, LCI, BNDVI, GNDVI MCARI.
-To learn more about how to use these vegetation indices, please visit our Pix4Dfields Knowledge base.
+To learn more about how to use these vegetation indices, please visit our Knowledge base.

-a) Pix4Dmapper takes fine-grained local variations in altitude into account when building maps, whereas Pix4Dfields uses a coarser ground model.
+a) Pix4Dmapper takes fine-grained local variations in altitude into account when building maps, whereas Pix4Dfields is optimized for representing terrain, using a coarser ground model.
 If you have a lot of 3D structure in your maps, Pix4Dmapper will give more accurate results for the areas with the 3D structure.
-However, Pix4Dfields will still give good results on any surrounding flat areas.
+However, Pix4Dfields will still give good results on any surrounding terrain.

 b) Pix4Dfields can operate with lower overlap requirements compared to Pix4Dmapper.

-Absolute: On flat terrain, it is accurate to 1 GSD, or the GPS accuracy of the camera, whichever is larger.
+Absolute: On terrain features the accuracy is 1 GSD on average, or the GPS accuracy of the camera, whichever is larger.

-Relative: On flat terrain, accurate to 1 GSD of output orthomosaic.
+Relative: On terrain features, it is accurate to 1 GSD of output orthomosaic on average.

-At this point in time Pix4Dfields doesn’t process thermal images, however depending on the frequency of requests for this feature, we might incorporate it in the future.
+At this point in time Pix4Dfields doesn’t process thermal images (except for the thermal channel of the MicaSense Altum camera).

-Pix4Dfields automatically calculates the zones based on how many classes and level of detail you select.
-The values are based on clustering regions together.
+Pix4Dfields automatically calculates the zones based on how many classes you select.
+The regions are based on clustering regions with similar values together.

-With the latest 1.4 Pix4Dfields update, there is now an option to create a PDF report of your outputs.
+You can create a PDF report of your outputs.
 To do so go to the export button in your top bar and once in the Export panel simply select the export type to be PDF report.
-Then include all the outputs you would like to display in the PDf report and hit export.
+Then include all the outputs you would like to display in the PDF report and hit export.